Walter Mathews (actor)

-Walter Mathews (October 10, 1926 – April 28, 2012) was an American character actor whose credits included roles in television, film and theater.
+Walter Mathews (October 10, 1926 – April 28, 2012) was an American character actor whose credits included roles in television (including many commercials), film and theater, perhaps best known as the "pay me now or pay me later" Fram Oil Filter spokesperson.

+Early life and career

 Mathews was born in New York City on October 10, 1926, and was raised in the Bronx.
 He earned a master's degree in drama from Ohio University.

-Mathews debuted in the Broadway production of King Lear in 1956, which starred Orson Welles.
-He was a member of the original Broadway cast of Equus, which opened in New York in 1974.
+Mathews made his Broadway debut in the 1956 production of King Lear, staged by and starring Orson Welles.
+The following year, he portrayed Gaius Trebonius in an off-Broadway revival of Julius Caesar, starring Sydney Walker, Robert Mandan, Ernest Graves, M'el Dowd, and Joseph Ruskin.
+In 1974, Mathews was a member of the original Broadway cast of Peter Shaffer's Equus.

 On television, Mathews appeared in a series of commercials for Fram Oil Filters as the original fictional Fram mechanic who promised consumers, "You can pay me now or pay me later."
 In 1962 Matthews appeared as Mr. Harper on the TV western The Virginian in the episode titled "The Brazen Bell."
 Mathews also had recurring roles in the Another World and General Hospital soap operas.
 His additional television credits included Ripcord, Emergency!, Gomer Pyle, U.S.M.C., Murder, She Wrote, Perry Mason, Mannix, Charlie's Angels, Adam-12, Quincy, M.E., Mission: Impossible, Starsky & Hutch, Alice, Medical Center and The FBI.

-His film credits included roles in The Naked Kiss (1964), The Lawyer (1970), Beyond Reason (1977), Nighthawks (1981) and Cannery Row (1982).
+His film credits included roles in The Naked Kiss (1964), The Lawyer (1970), Beyond Reason (1977), Nighthawks (1981), and Cannery Row (1982).

 Mathews made his last on-screen appearance in 1986.

+Personal life and death

+Having performed onstage with her at least as early as 1953, Mathews married actress-model—and aspiring singer—Beverly Bruce (née Beverly Jane Schafer) no later than 1955.
+They had four children, two sons and two daughters.

-Mathews died of natural causes on April 28, 2012, in Mountain Center, California, at the age of 85.
+On April 28, 2012, at the age of 85, Mathews died of natural causes in Mountain Center, California, survived by his four children and five grandchildren.